 Names like Evan "Strangler" Lewis, "The Solid Man" William Muldoon, boxer John L. Sullivan, Dan McLeod, Martin "Farmer" Burns, and later "Rough" Tom Jenkins often traveled as part of troupes taking on all comers.

-These mighty brawlers not only shared headlines in newspapers around the world but were also featured in the lurid and scandalous Police Gazette (think men’s fitness mixed with modern tabloid/sensational journalism) alongside stories of vicious murders and sex scandals.
+These mighty brawlers shared headlines in newspapers worldwide.
+They featured in the lurid and scandalous Police Gazette (think men’s fitness mixed with modern tabloid/sensational journalism) alongside stories of vicious murders and sex scandals.

 At this time in history, the general public saw professional wrestling as a legitimate sporting activity and ardently placed bets on the matches.
-With the first encounter approaching between Gotch and Hackenschmidt, it certainly garnered the public’s attention.
+The first encounter between Gotch and Hackenschmidt garnered the public’s attention.

-Still, as we soon shall see, it was the eagerly awaited rematch between the two that would become one of the most infamous controversies in all of sports history.
+Still, as we soon shall see, the eagerly awaited rematch between the two would become one of the most infamous controversies in all of sports history.

 When Gotch and Hackenschmidt first met on the night of April 3rd, 1908, at the Dexter Park Pavilion in Chicago in front of 10,000 fans, it was the clash of the deceivingly powerful American farmboy versus the astonishing physical specimen forged in the old continent.

-Impressive wins over a variety of opponents preceded both, and the public widely considered them as two of the best wrestlers in the world.
+Impressive wins over various opponents preceded both, and the public widely considered them two of the best wrestlers in the world.

 Who Was “The Russian Lion” George Hackenschmidt?

 George Hackenschmidt was the strongman equivalent of Ivan Drago, played by Dolph Lundgren in Rocky IV.
 He was a super athlete who dedicated his time solely to physical fitness and possessing a laser beam focus on becoming the best.